CyclotronResearchCentre/bidsme/joss_paper/bidsme.md

 The file-naming rules are defined as a list of entities and corresponding values, which can be either provided by the user or retrieved dynamically from the metadata.
-The metadata rules in the sidecar json file are defined in the same way, allowing the user to automatically export given values from the metadata, or provide a value manually.
+The metadata rules in the sidecar `.json` file are defined in the same way, allowing the user to automatically export given values from the metadata, or provide a value manually.